Does It Offend You, Yeah?: History

-The band have appeared on US television on Jimmy Kimmel Live! and Last Call with Carson Daly.
-They have also appeared on British television programmes Sound (BBC) and Transmission (Channel 4).
-They also appeared alongside artists Pharrell Williams, Santigold, Julian Casablancas, MGMT and Karen O as part of The Converse Century Celebration advertising campaign.

-Lead singer James Rushent co-produced The Prodigy's top five hit "Omen", as well as their song "Invaders Must Die".
+Lead singer James Rushent co-produced The Prodigy's "Omen", as well as their song "Invaders Must Die".
 Rushent has also remixed songs for acts such as Muse, The Raconteurs and Bloc Party.
-Bloomfield has remixed songs for 50 Cent, dan le sac vs Scroobius Pip, and P Diddy.
+Bloomfield has remixed songs for 50 Cent, dan le sac vs Scroobius Pip and P Diddy.

 In April 2012 the band released a statement via Facebook that they are now on 'indefinite hiatus'.
 The statement also revealed that both James Rushent and Dan Coop are working on an electronic music project.

-In November 2015 a new EP with the title "How To Kiss a Dragon and Walk Away From It" was announced on Facebook for early 2016.
+In November 2015 a new EP with the title "How To Kiss a Dragon and Walk Away From It" was announced for early 2016.
 When asked if the band had broken up, the band clarified in the comments that the status of the band was "complicated, not as black and white as people may see it."
 The band said that if most people think of a band as "start writing, do an album, major label promotion wheel starts up, do a tour/sell the t-shirts, have a holiday, start writing, do an album...then yes, we've broken up."
 The band then went on to clarify that if others think of a band as "a couple of mates fucking about when we have enough time from our day jobs, and have enough tracks for an EP...then yes, we're still a band."